The-AI-Alliance/glossary/docs/glossary.markdown

 ### Vibe Coding

-A term [coined by Andrej Karpathy](https://x.com/karpathy/status/1886192184808149383){:target="ak"} for just going with the code generated by an LLM, tweaking the prompt as needed to get the LLM to fix bugs and incorrect behavior.
+A term [coined by Andrej Karpathy](https://x.com/karpathy/status/1886192184808149383){:target="ak"} for just going with the code generated by an LLM, tweaking the [Prompt](#prompt) as needed to get the LLM to fix bugs and incorrect behavior.
 Hence, it's a completely &ldquo;non-engineered&rdquo; approach to coding, which can work well for quick coding needs, especially for non-programmers, but generally is not sufficient for longer-term projects.
 Hence, the term has a slightly negative connotation for many people, as in &ldquo;this is not a serious way to write software&rdquo;.
 Contrast with [Vibe Engineering](#vibe-engineering).

 ### Vibe Engineering